Phillip R. Allen: Biography

 Allen appeared in feature films including Midway, The Onion Field and Mommie Dearest.

 He was best known for his television work, primarily during the 1970s and 1980s; he had recurring roles on The Mary Tyler Moore Show, and The Bad News Bears.
-Allen's many TV guest appearances include Dark Shadows, The Doctors, The Bob Newhart Show, Happy Days, Kojak, Eight is Enough, The Tony Randall Show, Quincy, M.E., CPO Sharkey, Baretta, Dallas, Matlock, The Fall Guy and Law & Order.
+Allen's many TV guest appearances include Dark Shadows, The Doctors, The Bob Newhart Show, Happy Days, Kojak, Eight Is Enough, The Tony Randall Show, Quincy, M.E., C.P.O.
+Sharkey, Baretta, Dallas, Matlock, The Fall Guy and Law & Order.

 Allen died in 2012 at the age of 72.
 He is survived by daughter Debbie Morton (Allen), sons Kim Allen and actor Keegan Allen.